andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 ### What’s Inside
 This post presents a method for building a music similarity search engine purely from internet text data.
 The search engine performs two types of search tasks:
-1. **Song-to-song** search, where the query is a song and the goal is to retrieve the most similar songs to the query song
+1. **Song-to-song** search, where the query is a song and the goal is to retrieve the most similar songs to the query song.
 2. **Text-to-song** search, where the query is a text string and the goal is to retrieve the songs that best match the text query.

 The core idea of the method is building structured text profiles of tracks and artists, then creating dense representations of these profiles to power embedding-based similarity search.